 Chiang Mai never disappoints when it comes to offering options for recreation.
 If beaches, temples, elephants sanctuaries, and hot springs were less, the town also offers exotic and serene camping spots nearby.
+From Doi Inthanon to Mon Cham, Chiang Mai's top camping spots provide a unique blend of culture and outdoor adventure.

 1. Doi Inthanon National Park